MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-ssrs-kpis-mobile-on-premises-reports.md

    ![Power BI reports and dashboard in the Favorites page](./media/mobile-app-ssrs-kpis-mobile-on-premises-reports/power-bi-ipad-favorites.png)

 ## Remove a connection to a report server
-1. At the bottom of the nav pane, tap **Settings**.
+1. Open the accounts pane, tap **Settings**.
-2. Tap the server name you don't want to be connected to.
+2. Tap the name of the serveryou don't want to be connected to.
 3. Tap **Remove Server**.

 ## Next steps